-It’s been three years since our family moved to Southern Oregon and fell in love with the region.
+It’s been several years since our family moved to Southern Oregon and fell in love with the region.
 Every season brings new opportunities for kid-friendly adventure.
 As a family of five, we have experienced nearly every winter activity in Southern Oregon — from skiing at Mt.
 Ashland to snowshoeing at Crater Lake — and made them an annual tradition.
 Embrace the snow and make lifelong memories with your loved ones!

 Take your pick from several fantastic designated sledding hills throughout Southern Oregon.
 Our three favorites are:

 Farewell Bend Sno-Park: We love this spot because it has just the right size hills for young children.
 Our 6-, 4-, and 2-year-old all went down with smiles.
 For the braver kids (or adults) there are steeper hills as well.
 Restrooms are available and warming pits are permitted.
 One of the best parts about this location is that it is just up the street from Beckie’s Cafe, which has some of the best pie in the county!

 Table Mountain: The steepest and longest hill for sledding in the area is Table Mountain.
 It’s located up Dead Indian Memorial Road and is near Hyatt Lake.
 This sledding area is very popular and is a great place for families.
 I would recommend driving with chains or using a car with 4-wheel drive.
-We actually got stuck last year trying to make it in our mini van.
+We actually got stuck once trying to make it in our mini van.
 There are restrooms located nearby as well as a designated area for a warming pit (build your own fire).

 Diamond Lake: This is one of the most popular tubing hills.
 It is right up the road from Farewell Bend, about a half-hour away, and offers a designated tubing hill with tube rentals.
 Diamond Lake also offers a tow rope!
 You can check out prices and hours of operation here.
 Diamond Lake Resort runs the hill and even has cosmic tubing in the evening.
 Typically the hill is open through April.
 Children must be at least 3 years of age to go on the hill.